morganbrooks/MDAPy/MDAPy_Manual.md

 Calculates all 10 MDA methods simultaneously for each selected sample.
 Use this option to quickly compare all methods side by side.

 **Outputs:**
-- A summary table of all 10 calculated MDAs with 1σ absolute uncertainty, exportable as Excel
+- A summary table of all 10 calculated MDAs with 1σ absolute uncertainty, exportable as an Excel document.
-- A comparison plot for each sample showing all MDA results with 1σ/2σ uncertainty bars
+- A comparison plot for each sample showing all MDA results with 1σ/2σ uncertainty bars, exportable as an image file in many formats.

 #### Option 2: Calculate One MDA Method and Plot
 Calculates a single MDA method, selected from the **Input Data** tab.
 Use this option for a detailed view of one method across your dataset.